-After a little practice it will become just as easy to make

-the unfermented as it is to make yeast bread.
+After a little practice it will become just as easy to make the unfermented as it is to make yeast bread.

 The secret of making unfermented bread, and making it light and sweet, is to have fresh flour, using it while warm.
-Metal burrs affect the grain in grinding to a great degree, especially when the metal becomes heated during the milling process.
+Metal burrs affect the grain in grinding to a great degree, especially when the metal becomes heated during the milling process, consequently only as much grain as needed is to be ground.

 It is an established fact that corn which has been ground in an old-fashioned mill will rise when baked even without baking powder, and, in fact, be lighter and more palatable than corn ground in roller mills.
-Roller ground corn necessitates the use of baking powder, and when used for such purpose never comes up to the old-fashioned corn bread.
+Roller-ground corn necessitates the use of baking powder, and when used for such purpose never comes up to the old-fashioned corn bread.
 What is true of corn and wheat is also true of every other grain and cereal.

-It has been demonstrated by chemical analysis and innumerable experiments that wheat contains all the elements necessary to sustain life indefinitely.
-By the use of wholewheat and graham flour the "staff of life" will ever be at hand to stay the presence of the "grim destroyer."
+It has been demonstrated by chemical analysis and in-

+numerable experiments that wheat contains all the elements necessary to sustain life indefinitely.
+By the use of whole-wheat and graham flour the "staff of life" will ever be at hand to stay the presence of the "grim destroyer."
 Many new brands of such flour are now on the market, all possessing points of merit.
+Equal proportions of bolted flour and middling, or shorts, will make a fine bread.

 Next to wheat, as food grains, come rye and barley.
-Barley, though rich in nitrogenous matter, is deficient in true gluten and must therefore be mixed with either wheat or rye to make good bread.
+Barley, tho rich in nitrogenous matter, is deficient in true gluten, and must therefore be mixed with either wheat or rye to make good bread.
 Rye contains more saccharine than does either wheat or barley, and its nitrogenous matter is closely allied to casein, making it an admirable food.

 Oats as a food can be considered as such only during cold weather, or in the northern clime, but even then it must be combined with enough vegetables or fruits to eliminate its heating properties.
-Combined with other grains it serves a good purpose in its own season.
+Combined with other grains, it serves a good purpose in its own season.
 Oatmeal porridge, unless cooked in a double boiler for from five to seven hours, is practically indigestible and exceedingly harmful to children.